Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (10) 05092024/docString.md

 # Difference between docString and comment
 * if we write anything in inside the comma (''') just after the function definition then that is docstring
 * if we write anythin inside the comma ('''), but not just after the function definition then that is comment

+* Comments are descriptions that helps programmers to better understant the functionalities of the program
+* They are completely ignored by python interpreter